Last updated on January 23, 2024

 I remember the wineries I visited and the restaurants I frequented, including those still existing.
-In San Luis Obispo, walking along the creek, seeing bubble gum alley, or visiting the farmers market were some of our favorite pastimes.
-Our family often ventured to the Five Cities; Arroyo Grande, Pismo Beach, Shell Beach, Grover Beach, and Oceano.
+Some of our favorite pastimes were in San Luis Obispo, walking along the creek, seeing bubble gum alley, or visiting the farmers market.
+Our family often ventured to the Five Cities: Arroyo Grande, Pismo Beach, Shell Beach, Grover Beach, and Oceano.

-A recent trip brought back those memories because each location I visited had some connection with the past or an association with part of my life.
+A recent trip to San Luis Obispo and Arroyo Grande brought back those memories because each location I visited had some connection with the past or an association with part of my life.
 Although the area has evolved since the 1990s, the charm and warmth still exist, attracting me to this region on the Central Coast.

 The Wineries Then and Now

 My visit started at Stephen Ross Winery.
 Located in an industrial area of San Luis Obispo, I did not expect a connection to my past, but as we sampled wine, I discovered that Stephen Ross grows grapes in partnership at Stone Corral Vineyard on Corbett Canyon Road with Talley and Kynsi.
 I wondered if the vineyard property was the back 75 acres my father sold to Talley.
 I figured I would learn more when I visited Talley.